Send data to Microsoft Advertising

 Important

-To allow business users to use this destination with campaigns, you must enable the Make available to campaigns option.
+To allow business users to use this destination with campaigns, you must enable the Available to campaigns option.
 This allows users to send campaign results from Amperity to Microsoft Advertising.

 If you enable this option, the data extension settings require using campaign name and group name template variables to associate the name of the data extension to your campaign.